Notalib/nativescript-accessibility-ext/README.md

 | text | notificationType = 'announcement': Announcement text to be read                                                                                                        |
 | null | notificationType = 'layout': do nothing. notificationType = 'screen': auto selects, the first accessible element within this element will be given accessibility focus |

+#### Attribute: Label.accessibilityAdjustsFontSize (iOS) DEPRECATED - use the theme instead.

+Scales the font on a Label on iOS according to the settings in Settings -> General -> Accessibility -> Larger text On Android this is handled automatically, on iOS you have to specify it yourself.
+Note: It's similar to UILabel.adjustsFontForContentSizeCategory but affects all fonts not just the preferredFonts.
+Note: Font Scale between 50% and 400%.
+200% -> 400% are extra large accessibility font scaling

+### Attribute: Slider.accessibilityStep (iOS)

+Change the increment/decrement step size for the swipe `up` / `down` gesture.

+Default step size is **10**

 ### Attributes and functions for `Android`-only

 #### Function: View.androidSendAccessibilityEvent(eventName: string, msg?: text) (Android)